ehmicky/autoserver/docs/functions.md

   - $ref: constants.json
 ```

-# IDL function parameters
+# Schema function parameters

-Clients can specify their own IDL function variables on any specific request,
+Clients can specify their own schema function variables on any specific request,
 using the argument `params` with an object value, e.g.:

 ```graphql